UK sustainability reporting is proposed to move from voluntary to mandatory over three years.

 Will UK SRS replace TCFD reporting?

-What is the Scope 3 carve-out and when does it expire?
+What is the Scope 3 transitional relief and when does it expire?

 When does UK SRS S1 become mandatory?